as-a-person/etisbew-community/README.md

 # etisbew-community
-thing for having "our" mini projects within
+thing for having "our" minute projects within

 hosted by falmount